Guide to Playing Blackjack – Online, and Offline

 Blackjack is another classic table casino game popular worldwide.
 This casino favorite is thought to have originated in the 17th century, and there have been many variations created over time, including 21.
 Blackjack is played with a standard pack of 52 cards, both online and offline.

-Online blackjack is now a hit among players, and every online casino worth its salt has this game in its inventory.
+Online blackjack is now a hit among players, and every online casino website worth its salt has this game in its inventory.
 Unlike other casino table games where players compete, blackjack players aim to beat the dealer without taking the points over 21.

 Rules of Blackjack & Card Values